alessiomason/MAD-Labs/README.md

 - Explore the playgrounds availability, also without logging in
 - Login and sign up with email/password or with a Google account
 - Visualize already placed reservation through a calendar
-- Make a new reservation, selecting a playground from recents or favorites ones or searching for one through filters
+- Make a new reservation, selecting a playground from recents or favourites ones or searching for one through filters
 - Edit or delete an existing reservation
-- Invite friends to a reservation, selecting from recents or favorites users or searching for one
+- Invite friends to a reservation, selecting from recents or favourites users or searching for one
 - Receive in-app notifications for incoming invitations to reservation
 - Withdraw participation from an accepted invitation to a reservation
 - Personalize your profile with personal information to be displayed to friends and users of the app